What your child should avoid as their lungs develop

 Dr. Shimoni Dharia, a pediatric pulmonologist at Advocate Children’s Hospital, offers guidance on key products or environments for your child to avoid as their lungs develop and extra precautions for children with asthma.

 Having your child around environments where people are smoking tobacco or marijuana is harmful for their lungs.
-Vaping, though not burning, still creates a vapor that includes nicotine and other chemicals that children should be kept away from as scientists keep working to examine the health effects.
+Vaping still creates a vapor that includes nicotine and other chemicals that children should be kept away from.

 “Though smoking-related health issues have been dropping because of a multi-faceted approach to encourage people to stop smoking, the rise of vaping, especially among teens, is a concern,” Dr. Dharia says.